jt14den/ucla-workshop/git-notes/02-tracking-files.md

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~

+__highlight the "Untracked files" section and that git tells you how to add a file to the next commit.__

-The "untracked files" message means that there's a file in the directory
-that Git isn't keeping track of.
+* The "untracked files" message means that there's a file in the directory that Git isn't keeping track of.

-_Now, lets add files that are inside:
+**Now, lets add files that are inside:**
-On the white board draw a box representing the staging area (index) and
-explain that this is where we set up the next snapshot of our project.
+1. On the white board draw a box representing the **staging area** (index) and explain that this is where we set up the next snapshot of our project.
-Like a photographer in a studio, we're putting together a shot
-before we actually snap the picture.
+1. Like a **photographer in a studio**, we're putting together a shot before we actually snap the picture.
-Connect the working area box and the staging box with 'git add'._
+1. Connect the working area box and the staging box with 'git add'._

-_`git add .` This adds __all__ the files in our repository.
+* Note: we can use `git add .` - This adds __all__ the files in our repository.
-But sometimes we only want to add a single file at a time._
+* But sometimes we only want to add a single file at a time.

+>## why would you want to add individual files or a select group files and not all?
+> * batching connected work - say you are working on multiple files, but only two are part of a unit-of-work
+> * you can add those files to stage for commit together

-We can tell Git that it should do so using `git add`:
+* We can tell Git that it should do so using `git add`:

 ~~~ {.bash}
 $ git add mars.txt